photoprism/photoprism-docs/docs/getting-started/faq.md

 However, if you run MariaDB or SQLite on a network drive or an external drive/stick that e.g. has been accidentally removed, it can happen.
 This is why our documentation explicitly warns about the danger of [using unreliable storage](docker-compose.md#database) for database files.

-Some users also configure a *named* or *anonymous* [Docker volume](advanced/docker-volumes.md#mariadb-database) for the database, or mount the wrong path so that their index is lost when they recreate the database container, e.g. after an upgrade.
+Some users also configure a *named* or *anonymous* [Docker volume](advanced/docker-volumes.md#mariadb-database) for the database, or mount the wrong path so that their index is lost when they recreate the database container, e.g. after an update of the Docker image.

 ### I've configured an external database, but can't connect?